If you are thinking of taking a jaunt somewhere fun in the not-too-distant future, you may want to consider heading to Melbourne.

 Around 6.1 per cent of Aussies over age 14 took a short break in Melbourne over the 12 month period to November 2013, the survey reveals.

 So, why is this city so popular?
-Here are three great reasons – so consider organising a car hire in Melbourne to make the most of a quick trip to Australia's 'unofficial cultural capital'.
+Here are three great reasons – so consider organising car rental Melbourne wide with East Coast Car Rentals to make the most of a quick trip to Australia’s ‘unofficial cultural capital’.

 Melbourne is known for its myriad shops in the central city, including the world famous Queen Victoria Market.